jspsych/jsPsych/docs/markdown_docs/tutorials/rt-task.md

     /* define welcome message trial */
     var welcome = {
-      type: "text",
+      type: "html-keyboard-response",
-      text: "Welcome to the experiment.
+      stimulus: "Welcome to the experiment.
 Press any key to begin."
     };
     timeline.push(welcome);

     /* define instructions trial */
     var instructions = {
-      type: "text",
+      type: "html-keyboard-response",
-      text: "<p>In this experiment, a circle will appear in the center " + "of the screen.</p><p>If the circle is <strong>blue</strong>, " +
+      stimulus: "<p>In this experiment, a circle will appear in the center " + "of the screen.</p><p>If the circle is <strong>blue</strong>, " +
           "press the letter F on the keyboard as fast as you can.</p>" + "<p>If the circle is <strong>orange</strong>, press the letter J " +